ChainSafe/game-docs-v2/docs/v2.6/1_getting-started.md

 :::

-## Install the Web3.Unity SDK via Github Paths
+## Install the Web3.Unity SDK via Unity Package Manager

 On the top bar in unity, navigate to Window → Package Manager → Press the plus button on the top left → Add via Git Url.